supply chain management creating opportunity and promoting high standards of safety, social, and environmental performance

-In Kazakhstan, the Chevron-led Tengizchevroil (TCO) joint-venture works closely with its major contractors and suppliers to encourage an increased focus on local content and enhance local impact and economic contribution to the Republic of Kazakhstan.
-In 2018, TCO’s suppliers recorded several significant achievements including the investment in, and opening of, a facility in Aktau by an international oil country tubular goods manufacturer that supplies threaded pipe to TCO; the opening of a state-of-the-art, large-scale greenhouse in Kulsary by an international catering and facility management company that provides vegetables to TCO’s canteens and the surrounding communities; and the completion of a successful bid by several Kazakhstani companies to provide millions of dollars in sulfur railcar transportation.
+In Kazakhstan, the Chevron-led Tengizchevroil (TCO) joint-venture works closely with its major contractors and suppliers to encourage an increased focus on local content to enhance local impact and economic contribution to the Republic of Kazakhstan.
+TCO’s suppliers have recorded several significant achievements including the investment in and opening of a facility in Aktau by an international oil country tubular goods manufacturer that supplies threaded pipe to TCO; the opening of a state-of-the-art, large-scale greenhouse in Kulsary by an international catering and facility management company that provides vegetables to TCO’s canteens and the surrounding communities; and the completion of a successful bid by several Kazakhstani companies to provide millions of dollars in sulfur railcar transportation.

-TCO also engaged Kazakhstani entities to participate in engineering , procurement and fabrication services for the Future Growth Project–Wellhead Pressure Management Project.
-Since the project commenced, approximately $5.6 billion has been spent on Kazakhstani content; more than 2,100 Kazakhstani companies have been pre-screened; more than 400 Kazakhstani registered companies have been involved with the project; and approximately 160 have been visited for capability assessments.
+TCO has also engaged Kazakhstani entities to participate in engineering, procurement and fabrication services for the Future Growth Project–Wellhead Pressure Management Project.
+Since the project commenced, approximately $8.4 billion has been spent on Kazakhstani content; more than 2,200 Kazakhstani companies have been pre-screened and more than 1,200 have been pre-qualified.

 encouraging our partners to meet high standards of safety, social and environmental performance

-Chevron requires that our key suppliers adhere to all domestic laws and encourages them to align their practices with the United Nations Guiding Principles on Business and Human Rights and the International Labour Organization’s (ILO) core principles.
-On an annual basis, we communicate directly with the executive leadership of several hundred suppliers – selected based on third-party data and objective criteria for evaluating their human rights risk – about the importance of respecting human rights.
-We take the opportunity to remind these leaders that Chevron expects our business partners to treat their employees and interact with communities in a manner consistent with our Human Rights Policy and the ILO’s core labor rights and principles.
+Chevron requires that our key suppliers adhere to all domestic laws and expects them to adhere to applicable international principles as set out in the United Nations Guiding Principles on Business and Human Rights and the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work.
+On an annual basis, we communicate directly with the executive leadership of several hundred suppliers about the importance of respecting human rights.

 Contractors are a critical part of the Chevron workforce.